Thando-Given-Guambe/Thando-Given-Guambe/README.md

 `SQL` | `Data Cleaning` & `Exploratory Data Analysis`

 - A SQL-based project focused on cleaning and exploring the Netflix dataset, using SQL to uncover trends, patterns, and insights through exploratory and business-oriented analysis.

-🎵 Spotify Analytics Dashboard

-`Excel` & `Power BI` | `Data Cleaning` & `Data Visualization`

-- A data visualization project focused on cleaning and analyzing Spotify data in Excel, followed by the development of an interactive Power BI dashboard to communicate key findings and trends.

 🛒 Sales Database & Analytics Project